Understanding New Construction Plumbing Phases

 Fixture Selection Strategy

 Choose fixtures that balance aesthetics, functionality, and budget.
 For new construction, you'll need to select toilets, sinks, faucets, showers, bathtubs, water heaters, and appliance connections.
-Consider water efficiency ratings—low-flow fixtures reduce utility bills while often qualifying for rebates or meeting code requirements.
+Consider water efficiency ratings, as low-flow fixtures reduce utility bills while often qualifying for rebates or meeting code requirements.

 Strategic Placement Planning

 Plan for future needs when determining fixture locations.
 Adding a bathroom later requires extensive wall demolition and replumbing.
-Consider installing rough-in plumbing for potential future bathrooms, outdoor kitchens, or utility connections during initial construction—a fraction of the cost compared to retrofitting.
+Consider installing rough-in plumbing for potential future bathrooms, outdoor kitchens, or basement bathrooms during initial construction at a fraction of the cost compared to retrofitting.
+For basements, review basement bathroom plumbing options early since drainage below the sewer line requires special equipment.

 Code Requirements and Inspection Stages